MicrosoftDocs/visualstudio-docs/docs/ide/how-to-update-existing-templates.md

 After you create a template and compress the files into a .zip file, you may want to modify the template.
 You can do this by manually changing the files in the template, or by exporting a new template from a project that is based on the template.

-## Using the Export Template Wizard to update an existing template
+## Using the Export Template Wizard to update an existing project template

 Visual Studio provides an **Export Template Wizard** that can be used to update an existing template: